A new quasi-analytic class: Main theorem

 that assigns to each meandromorphic germ $f$ at $z_0$ its Taylor series $T(f)$.\\

-Clearly, the Taylor lemma can be applied in many other situations.
-The important point is that the radius of the perforation is large which respect to the norm of $f_n$; convergence can be achieved in various ways.
+Clearly, the Taylor lemma can be adapted to many other situations.
+The important point is that the radius of the perforation is large with respect to the norm of $f_n$; convergence can be achieved in various ways.
 Here we considered algebraic and geometric sequences, but if needed it can be adapted to other situations.